sharecjs/sharec/packages/sharec/docs/examples.md

 ### 5. Share it!

-For example you have publish your `my-awesome-configs` into npm, now you ready to install it.
+For example, you have published your `my-awesome-configs` into npm, now you ready to install it.

-Navigate to your existing or new project and makes:
+Navigate to your existing or new project and run:

 ```
 npm i --save-dev my-awesome-configs